 Results are ready within 24- 48 hours after receipt of the sample in the molecular lab.
 For samples received from out of Nairobi, keep in mind the transit time depending on the distance.

-Once results are ready, you will receive a hard copy from the Gertrude’s branch where your sample was collected. .
+Once results are ready, you will receive a hard copy from Gertrude’s branch where your sample was collected.

 Note that anyone with a positive result will also receive a call from The Ministry of Health surveillance team notifying them of their result.

-One can get tested at all Gertrude’s outpatient facilities in Nairobi and its environs, and Mombasa
+One can get tested at all of Gertrude’s outpatient facilities within Nairobi, Thika and Mombasa.

 The molecular lab in particular has also been approved by The Ministry of Health as a Covid-19 testing facility after undergoing the necessary quality verifications and relevant regulatory body inspections.
 It has also been endorsed by the (Kenya Medical Research Institute) KEMRI as a credible testing site.
 Our laboratory is accredited by KENAS (Kenya Accreditation Service) and Joint Commission International (USA).